jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-Of course, you can also use a subtype of `RenderContext` like a certain `Tag` as receiver if you want to limit the usage
+Of course, you can also use a subtype of `RenderContext`, like a certain `Tag`, as receiver if you want to limit the usage
-of your component to this type as its parent.
+of your component to this parent type.

-By using plain functions, it's also straight forward to parametrize your component:
+Using plain functions, it's also straight forward to parametrize your component:

 ```kotlin
 fun RenderContext.myOtherComponent(person: Person) {